GianptDev/Settings-Core/README.md

 ***Setting core*** is a small tool that define a basic system to store settings in the Godot engine projects using a singletone and objects.

-Each setting can have an unique name and is instanced as an object with signals to alert any changed.
+Each setting can have an unique name and is instanced as an object with signals to alert any change.

-For more info you can see the wiki.
+- For more info you can see the wiki.

 ## Installation